ansible-middleware/infinispan/roles/infinispan_cache/README.md

 Dependencies
 ------------

-The role has currently no other dependency.
+The role has currently no other dependency. _python-lxml_ is needed on the host that executes this module.

 Example Playbook